 - Check your CFCC student email for notifications

 6) Attend New Student Orientation/Registration

-- Orientation sessions are held in July and December for new students by invitation only
+- Mandatory orientation sessions are held in July and December for new students by invitation only

 - Returning students may view an online orientation presentation